 Baseball and softball were cut from the Olympic program by an IOC members vote in 2005, the first sports axed from the Olympics since polo in 1936.
 A total of 105 IOC members were eligible to vote “yay” or “nay” on all Olympic sports.
 A majority was needed to remain in the Games.

 Baseball went down 54-50.
 Softball was 52-52.
-One member abstained from each vote — American Jim Easton, who cited conflict of interest as he owned Easton Sports, best known for making baseball and softball bats.
+One member recused from each vote — American Jim Easton, who cited conflict of interest as he owned Easton Sports, best known for making baseball and softball bats.
+One other member abstained.
 Had Easton voted for softball, it would have remained in the Olympics.
 Had anybody switched in favor of softball, it would have remained in the Olympics.

 Critics said softball wasn’t global enough.
 Not popular in Europe.
 That the U.S. dominated (before Japan became the first country other than the U.S. to take gold in 2008).
 With the Olympic program capped at 28 sports at the time, cutting two sports would allow for two new ones to be added.
 That didn’t happen for 2012, but golf and rugby got onto the 2016 Olympic program.